zarchri/photocallenge/README.md

 We have courses both for new beginner and for you who have insperience and want width your wievs.
 We have also a photocourse for yoy who wants learn you redigering.
 Our phototravels is very popular.

-[YouGov](https://yougov.co.uk/topics/lifestyle/explore/activity/Pub_quizzes) show that 98% of people surveyed have heard of a pub quiz, and are rated as the 19th most popular social activity.

-During lockdowns pub quizzes remained popular - they just changed format to become virtual.
-This gave me the idea of creating a quiz site that would feel like a pub quiz, where users could play on their own to improve their general knowledge anywhere and at any time.

 ![GitHub last commit](https://img.shields.io/github/last-commit/kera-cudmore/TheQuizArms?color=red&style=for-the-badge)
 ![GitHub contributors](https://img.shields.io/github/contributors/kera-cudmore/TheQuizArms?color=orange&style=for-the-badge)